-ERASMUS University charter s a document issued by European Commission and it permits higher education institutions to take part in activities of ERASMUS programme.
-Latvian Christian Academy was awarded with the enlarged ERASMUS Charter for Higher Education (renewed) in 2021.
+ERASMUS University charter (ECHE) is issued by European Commission and it permits higher education institutions to take part in activities of ERASMUS programme.
+Latvian Christian Academy awarded with the enlarged ERASMUS Charter for Higher Education (renewed) in 2021.
 The text of the Charter available here.

 ERASMUS University charter permits following activities:

-- To organize mobility of students, academics and personnel,
+- To organize study mobility of students, academics and personnel,

-- To apply for multisided projects, nets, additional activities and undertakings,
+- To apply for international projects, networks, additional activities.

 The charter describes basic principles which the higher education institution has to follow when ERASMUS programme activities are organized and carried out.

-Latvian Christian academy is a classic student-oriented research and education institution with a strong ambition to be one of the leading Christian education institutions maintaining a high quality level.
+European Christian Academy is a classic student-oriented research and education institution with a strong ambition to be one of the leading Christian education institutions maintaining a high quality level.
 Its curriculum is based on internationally oriented interdisciplinary research.